uaanchorage/GSoC/README.md

 We represent the 49th state, Alaska.
 Anchorage, the largest city in Alaska, has a vibrant open-source community.
 Through this GSoC initiative, industrial experts that are part of [Alaska Developer Alliance](https://www.akdevalliance.com/) and faculty and researchers from the [University of Alaska Anchorage (UAA)](https://www.uaa.alaska.edu/) join hands, to provide a perfect mentoring experience for interested contributors globally.
 We hope to provide a glimpse of this northern state and its tech landscape to the Lower 48 and the outside world through this summer internship program organized by Google.

+Please refer to the [contributor guidelines](/CONTRIBUTOR-GUIDE.md) for more details on how to apply and a standard template for the application.
+Please carefully review this [introductory presentation on GSoC](https://pradeeban.github.io/projects/), especially if you are new to GSoC and need some pointers/help on getting started.

 # List of Ideas